Stade: Danish rule

-Early modern and modern period
+Late modern period

 In 1757 following the French Invasion of Hanover, the Hanoverian Army of Observation under Prince William, Duke of Cumberland, and the Privy Council of Hanover (government) took shelter in Stade.
 Cumberland prepared to defend the town before agreeing the Convention of Klosterzeven which brought about a temporary armistice.

 By the end of the 17th century Ashkenazi Jews reappeared in Stade.
 In 1842 the Kingdom of Hanover granted equal rights to Jews and promoted building up Jewish congregations and a regional superstructure (rabbinate) within a nationwide scope.
 The Jews in Stade regarded this as progress and a burden alike, because prior they had not employed any rabbi and religion teacher due to the implied financial burden.
 In 1845 – according to the new law – a land-rabbinate, under Land-Rabbi Joseph Heilbut, was established in the city, serving 16 Jewish congregations, which were founded over the years in the whole Stade Region, with altogether 1,250 Jews in 1864 (highest number ever reached).
 The local authorities now requested, that the Jewish congregations establish synagogues and Jewish education for the pupils.